Updated April 2026

 Non-standard Construction

 Tiny homes built with unconventional materials (shipping containers, recycled materials, SIPs) may not meet standard underwriting criteria.
-Insurers typically want NZ Building Code compliance and recognised construction methods.
+Insurers typically want NCC compliance and recognised construction methods.

-Without building consent, many insurers will decline cover outright.
-This is particularly relevant for DIY tiny homes and those under 30 sqm where owners assumed consent was not required for a dwelling.
+Without appropriate council approval, many insurers will decline cover outright.
+This is particularly relevant for DIY tiny homes and those placed on sites without proper zoning or development consent.

 Off-grid Systems

-Solar battery banks, composting toilets, rainwater collection and wood burners can raise concerns for insurers.
+Solar battery banks, composting toilets, rainwater collection and wood-burning stoves can raise concerns for insurers.
 Non-standard plumbing and electrical may be excluded or require specialist assessment.
-Ensure all work is done by certified tradespeople.
+All work should be done by licensed tradespeople.

 No Fixed Address

 Insurance policies require a fixed address for risk assessment.
-Tiny homes that move frequently or have no permanent site can be difficult to insure.
-Nomadic tiny home living significantly limits insurance options.
+Tiny homes that move frequently or have no permanent site can be very difficult to insure.
+A nomadic tiny home lifestyle significantly limits insurance options.

-Tiny homes in flood-prone or high-risk natural disaster areas face the same challenges as standard homes - and sometimes greater scrutiny due to lighter construction.
-EQC cover only applies to residential buildings with building consent on a permanent foundation.
+Tiny homes in bushfire attack level (BAL) zones, flood-prone areas, or cyclone regions face the same challenges as standard homes - and sometimes greater scrutiny due to lighter construction.

 Transit and Relocation Damage

-Damage during transportation is typically excluded from both house and caravan policies unless specific transit cover is arranged.
+Damage during transportation is typically excluded from both home and caravan policies unless specific transit cover is arranged.
 This is critical for tiny homes on wheels that are moved between sites.

 DIY Build Quality

 Owner-built tiny homes without professional certification may face higher premiums or outright exclusion.
-Having a licensed building practitioner inspect and sign off on work can help.
+Having a licensed builder inspect and certify the work, or obtaining RVMAP certification for wheeled homes, can help considerably.

 Land Not Owned

 If your tiny home sits on leased or borrowed land, some insurers may have concerns about permanence and legal standing.
-Ensure you have a formal lease or licence agreement for the site.
+A formal lease or licence agreement for the site is important for insurance purposes.

 What Affects Your Tiny Home Insurance Premium